suffolklibraries/sljekyll/events-activities/suffolk-writes/index.md

 What you need to provide:

-* A completed piece of work in ePub format (guide: [converting a Word doc to ePub](/events-activities/suffolk-writes/how-to-convert-a-word-document-to-epub/)) that you own the copyright to
+* **If you're submitting a novel:** the complete work in both Word and [ePub](/events-activities/suffolk-writes/how-to-convert-a-word-document-to-epub/) format
+* **If you're submitting a collection of short stories and/or poetry:** a separate Word document for each individual piece.
+We'll collate and convert them to ePub for you.
 * A brief synopsis or description of your work to appear on the library catalogue
 * Cover artwork, if available (again you must own the copyright) if you do not have a cover we will provide a Suffolk Libraries cover
 * [Suffolk Writes permissions form for contributors](/assets/doc/suffolk-writes-permissions-form-for-contributors.doc) (Word doc)

+**You must own the copyright to any work you submit**

 Suffolk Libraries will: